giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 {% caption This will install the latest [GeneticSharp NuGet package](https://www.nuget.org/packages/GeneticSharp/) in your newly created Blazor app. %}

 ## Opening the project
 I recommend to you use [Visual Studio Code](https://code.visualstudio.com/) to open the project.
-There is some cool VS Code extensions to work with Blazor.
+There are some cool VS Code extensions to work with Blazor.

 In the same terminal where you added the GeneticSharp package, type: